Saturday, December 28, 2024

 I Raced Bicycles

 Not road races or motocross or mountain bikes.
 I raced on an oval track.
 Sprints!
 I was competitive.
-Over course of seven summers I won multiple sprints.
+Over the course of seven summers I won multiple sprints.
 I also learned there are certain athletes that are world-class.
 People like Major Taylor, The Worcester Whirlwind.
 I never raced against Taylor.
-He was before my time at the turn of 19th and early 20th centuries.
+He was way before my time at the turn of 19th and early 20th centuries.

 According to sources quoted in Wikipedia, "Marshall Walter "Major" Taylor (November 26, 1878 – June 21, 1932) was an American professional cyclist.
 Even by modern cycling standards, Taylor could be considered the greatest American sprinter of all time."
 He held several world records.
 In this country he beat the mostly white racers so soundly, he was banned from track racing in Indiana.
 He was allowed to race elsewhere, including Madison Square Garden, if "he didn't act all uppity" after his victories.
 A superlative athlete, he was a draw.
 His presence filled the seats at the velodrome.